Camden Expedition

-The Camden Expedition (March 23 – May 3, 1864) was the final campaign conducted by the Union Army in south Arkansas during the Civil War.
-The offensive was designed to cooperate with Major-General Nathaniel P. Banks' movement against Shreveport.
+The Camden Expedition (March 23 – May 3, 1864) was a failed military campaign conducted by the United States Army in southwest Arkansas during the American Civil War.
+The Union Army's strategic offensive was designed to cooperate with Major-General Nathaniel P. Banks' movement against Shreveport.

 Overview

-The U.S. War Department, under the direction of Secretary of War Edwin M. Stanton, had developed a very strategic goal to reassert Union control over Arkansas, Louisiana, and Texas.
+The U.S. War Department, under the direction of Secretary of War Edwin M. Stanton, had developed a strategic goal to reassert Union control over Arkansas, Louisiana, and Texas.
 This was part of a much larger effort to move simultaneously against Confederate forces in a number of theaters.
 Separate Union columns were to destroy the remaining Confederate troops in south Arkansas and northern Louisiana, then join for an all-out push into Texas, essentially ending the war in that region.

 The Arkansas phase of this Red River Campaign was entitled the Camden Expedition, an effort endorsed by Lieut.
 Gen. Ulysses S. Grant.
 The plan called for Maj.
 Gen. Frederick Steele's force to march to Shreveport, Louisiana, where it would link up with an amphibious expedition led by Maj.
 Gen. Nathaniel P. Banks and Rear Admiral David D. Porter, whose force was to advance up the Red River Valley; once joined, the Union force was to strike into Texas.
 Steele would garrison Shreveport while Banks forged ahead into northeastern Texas.
 But the two pincers never converged, and Steele's columns suffered terrible losses in a series of battles with Confederate forces led by Maj.
 Gen. Sterling Price and Gen. E. Kirby Smith.